aimacode/aima-java/aima-gui/README.txt

 == Requirements ==
 # Depends on the aima-core project.

-== Current Release: 1.1.0-AIMA-GUI JavaFX GUIs Added ==
+== Current Release: 1.1.1-AIMA-GUI JavaFX GUIs Added ==
-1.1.0-JavaFX GUIs Added : 18 Dec 2016 :<br>
+1.1.1-JavaFX GUIs Added : 18 Dec 2016 :<br>
-  * Java FX based GUIs added.
-  * Simulated Annealing, FX based, Application Added.
-  * Genetic Algorithm, FX based, Application Added.
-  * Updated to work with the latest version of aima-core (0.12.0).
-      * Search Framework improvements.
-      * Bidirectional Search options added to GUI demo applications.
-  * Monte Carlo Localization (MCL), Swing based, Application Added.
+  * Fixed Jar to launch JavaFX Integrated App by default.

 == Running the GUIs and Command Line Demos ==
 Under the release/ directory you should find two jar files, aima-core.jar and aima-gui.jar, ensure these are on your CLASSPATH, the different GUI programs that can be run using these are: